piyushyadav1617/Front-end-Developer-Interview-Questions/src/questions/general-questions.md

   Overall, the key to avoiding FOUC is to make sure that the page is styled as quickly as possible, whether that is through inline styles, server-side rendering, or dynamic loading of CSS files.

 - Explain what ARIA and screenreaders are, and how to make a website accessible.
-  - ARIA stands for Accessible Rich Internet Applications.
+  - ANS: ARIA stands for Accessible Rich Internet Applications.
 It is a set of guidelines and technical specifications developed by the World Wide Web Consortium (W3C) to make web content and web applications more accessible to people with disabilities, such as visual impairments or motor impairments.
 ARIA provides a way to add metadata and attributes to web content, which can be interpreted by assistive technologies such as screen readers to help users with disabilities interact with web applications.
     Screen readers are assistive technologies that help people with visual impairments to access and navigate digital content, such as web pages, documents, and applications.
 A screen reader is a software program that reads the content of a computer screen aloud using synthesized speech or a refreshable Braille display.
 - Explain some of the pros and cons for CSS animations versus JavaScript animations.
+  - ANS: CSS animations are easy to implement and fast, but limited in complexity and flexibility.
+JavaScript animations offer more control and flexibility, but can be more difficult to implement and slower than CSS animations.
+The choice depends on the project's needs and requirements.
 - What does CORS stand for and what issue does it address?
+  - ANS: CORS stand for cross-origin resource sharing.
+It s a security feature implemented in web browsers that prevents a webpage from accessing resources (such as data or files) from another domain, unless that domain specifically allows it.
 - How did you handle a disagreement with your boss or your collaborator?
 - What resources do you use to learn about the latest in front end development and design?
 - What skills are needed to be a good front-end developer?